Porsche Macan review

-As with the 911 and Cayman, the Macan feels more like a sports car once you climb inside.
+Just like the 911 and Cayman, the Macan feels more like a sports car once you climb inside.
 The high dashboard and low seat mean the steering wheel juts right out, while Porsche’s familiar five-dial set-up and high centre console surround you.
 Although it never feels cramped, the layout puts the focus firmly on the driver.
 This off-roader is practical, but it’s one that begs to be driven as well.

-As you’d expect from Porsche, there’s a huge range of options on offer, and you’ll need to spend extra to get navigation, cruise control and full-leather seats.
-Still, standard kit includes eight-way electric seats, automatic air-conditioning, parking sensors and a DAB radio.
+It’s a much slicker system, however, you’ll still have to pay extra for cruise control and full-leather seats.
+Standard kit includes eight-way adjustable electric seats, automatic air-conditioning, parking sensors and a DAB radio.

 The Porsche Macan Turbo is marked out by a slightly more aggressive design and sits on a set of 19-inch wheels as standard, both the S models get 18-inch wheels, though wheels up to 21-inch diameter are available.
 Turbo models are also fitted with LED fog lights and daytime running lights, while the S cars get halogen units as standard.

 GTS cars get 20-inch alloys and bespoke styling, while LED headlights are standard, helping to improve vision at night and therefore safety.